useperform/perform/docs/tools/cli.rst

 Perform Cli
 ===========

-The Perform Cli is a collection of helpers to speed up development.
+The Perform Cli is a commandline tool to speed up developing Perform applications.

 It can:

 * Create new applications
-* Create new application components, like bundles, admins, and views
+* Manage the vagrant box
+* Check licenses
+* Configure ssh keys

-This tool is optional, but can greatly increase your productivity when used effectively.
+This tool is optional, but can greatly increase your productivity.

 Discovering commands
 --------------------